Start automating your tests 10X Faster in Simple English with Testsigma

 So CircleCI vs. Jenkins: what should one choose?
 Well, it depends on your expectations regarding the convenience offered by a continuous integration tool.

 Although both Jenkins and CircleCI are automated and don’t require manual intervention for CI/CD, server configurations form the deciding factor.
 Jenkins requires manual efforts – many of them actually when it comes to maintaining and optimizing the local server.
-CircleCI is a completely automated CI/CD tool that charges you a flexible fee.
+CircleCI is a complete tool for ci/cd test automation that charges you a flexible fee.

 Merging your DevOps with Testsigma’s cloud-based test automation speeds up your application delivery and makes continuous integration smoother than ever.
 Here’s how: